washingtonstateuniversity/WSUWP-Build-Plugins-Public/gutenberg/readme.txt

 == Description ==

-Gutenberg is more than an editor.
-While the editor is the focus right now, the project will ultimately impact the entire publishing experience including customization (the next focus area).
+The block editor was introduced in core WordPress with version 5.0 but the Gutenberg project will ultimately impact the entire publishing experience including customization (the next focus area).
+This beta plugin allows you to test bleeding-edge features around editing and customization projects before they land in future WordPress releases.

 <a href="https://wordpress.org/gutenberg">Discover more about the project</a>.